The Xbox 360 – despite the initial production issues that came with the infamous ‘Red Ring of Death’ failure – was a huge success for Microsoft.

 Likewise for the Xbox 360; this Kinect-powered release seems to have been particularly rare, however, because copies are currently being sold between £45-£110 online.

-3. My Horse & Me 2 (2008)
+8. My Horse & Me 2: $89 – $110

 This particular game was subject to a small print run and low availability at the time of release, which has definitely made it one of the most rare Xbox 360 games.

 Dodonpachi Resurrection: Deluxe Edition is a port of a classic arcade bullet hell shoot ’em up from masters of the genre, Cave.

 As you’d expect from a niche subgenre of a now-niche genre itself (with 2D scrolling shooters generally finding themselves popular only with hardcore fans, Dodonpachi Resurrection wasn’t anticipated to sell much beyond its already dedicated fanbase.

 At the time of writing, there’s a disc only version on offer via eBay for £29.99, but asking prices rise to as much as £150 for complete copies.

-Unsurprisingly, this sports game had a low print run and didn’t find a wide audience – if I hadn’t been aware of this title’s status as one of the most rare (and therefore expensive) Xbox 360 games, I probably would never have known that handball was even a thing in real life.
+Unsurprisingly, this sports game had a low print run and didn’t find a wide audience.
+If I hadn’t been aware of this title’s status as one of the most rare (and therefore expensive) Xbox 360 games, I probably would never have known that handball was even a thing in real life.